JuliaRegistries/General/README.md

 1) adding a standard patch release will not resolve the issue i.e. say `v2.10.0` was released using a feature not on julia `v1.6` but the compat entry for julia was not raised in the release.
 In this case releasing a `v2.10.1` with the corrected julia compat would not solve the issue as on julia v1.6 Pkg would still resolve the broken `v2.10.0`, and as a minor bump, reverting the code changes would not be valid in a patch bump.
-3) there are security issues with the release
+2) there are security issues with the release

+If yanking is urgent, open a PR and raise it on the `#pkg-registration` slack channel

 ## Registry maintenance